 Net Worth: $105m

-Currently racing with McLaren-Honda, Button was the 2009 World Drivers’ Champion for Brawn GP and outperformed former teammate Lewis Hamilton two years later while Hamilton was still with McLaren.
+Button was the 2009 World Drivers’ Champion for Brawn GP and outperformed former teammate Lewis Hamilton two years later while Hamilton was still with McLaren.
+He's since retired from the sport, which he claims is for good despite a one-off return for the 2017 Monaco GP.

 His performance as a driver led to a string of new deals and contracts which has accumulated into an estimated fortune of $105 million and he owns, among other things, a 72-foot yacht moored in Monte Carlo.